8 Parts of Speech in English: Easy Definitions, Clear Rules and Powerful Exercises

 1: Identify the 8 Parts of Speech in English

-Choose the highlighted word and name its part of speech.
+Choose the highlighted word and name its 8 parts of speech in English.

 Akbar was wise.